 What are the signs and symptoms of aortic stenosis?

 Mild aortic stenosis is usually picked up at a routine postnatal or six-week check-up alongside a heart murmur (an additional heart sound).
-In severe cases, your child may experience breathlessness and not be feeding properly.
+In severe cases, the child may experience breathlessness and not be feeding properly.
 These are both symptoms of heart failure (a term used to describe a state where the heart isn’t working efficiently enough to meet the needs of the body).

 Symptoms tend to be rare in older children and young people but again, aortic stenosis can be picked up alongside tests for a heart murmur.
 Chest pain or fainting and dizziness after exercise are also signs that the heart is being put under strain.